cnlohr/cnlohr_tricks/README.md

 	return lfsr;
 }
 ```
+Please note, that the individual returned values are heavily correlated, as they are constantly decaying downward.
+If you want good random data take the LSB of the output of the above function.

 For shaders, two great options are [hashwithoutsine](https://www.shadertoy.com/view/4djSRW), the [HLSL implementation of it](https://github.com/cnlohr/shadertrixx/blob/main/Assets/cnlohr/Shaders/hashwithoutsine/hashwithoutsine.cginc) and [texture assisted noise](https://github.com/cnlohr/shadertrixx/tree/main/Assets/cnlohr/Shaders/tanoise) from Toocanzs.